Theology

 Pursuing Peace

-Mennonite Central Committee produces wonderful resources on social justice and peace building.
+Mennonite Central Committee (MCC) produces very helpful resources on social justice and peace building.
 Below is an ebook called Pursuing Peace.
 For more excellent resources from MCC, visit their website.

 Reconcile